Embedding Eximee Forms as a web component

 The forms application is functionally responsible for:

-* presenting and handling forms defined using low-code in the Eximee platform,
+* the presentation and handling of forms defined using low-code in the Eximee platform,

 * each form has a dynamic structure consisting of components and one or more pages defined using low-code,

-* Eximee forms manage the form state, handle user interactions, and navigation within the presented form,
+* Eximee forms manage form state, handle user interactions, and navigation within the presented form,

 * the application can use browser URL navigation, exclusively using the part after #, or in-memory navigation that does not affect the browser URL state.